LintaoAmons/bookmarks.nvim/README.md

 ### V1

-- [ ] BookmarksMark's input box as a command line.
+- [x] BookmarksMark's input box as a command line.
 Text start with `!` considered as command.
   - [x] `!newlist [listname]` bookmark current line into a newly created bookmark list and set the list as current active list.
 - [ ] more useful information when deal with corrupted json db
+- [ ] refactor: extract picker module
 - [ ] telescope enhancement
   - [ ] delete bookmark when browsing in telescope
   - [ ] rename bookmark in telescope